imagej/imagej.github.io/_pages/scripting/index.md

 mediawiki: Scripting
 title: Scripting
 section: Extend:Scripting
+project: /software/imagej2
 ---

-ImageJ allows you to write scripts in several different languages.
+ImageJ2 allows you to write scripts in several different languages.

 # Getting started

--   Read the [ImageJ tutorial notebooks](/tutorials) to learn how to write ImageJ scripts.
+-   Read the [ImageJ2 tutorial notebooks](/tutorials/notebooks) to learn how to write scripts.
 -   Press the {% include key key='[' %} key to open the [Script Editor](/scripting/script-editor) (or {% include key key='Shift' %}-{% include key key='[' %} to open the [Script Interpreter](/scripting/interpreter)).
 -   Optionally, choose a template from the *Templates* menu to get you started.
 -   Otherwise, choose your language from the *Language* menu.